 – Diane Glancy "Offering"

 When people ask about how much Indian blood I have, I usually quip that it is so far back in my family history if I sneezed too hard I could lose it altogether.
 That usually dispels the issue.
-The truth is I've never personally traced my ancestry.
+The truth is I have never personally traced my ancestry.
 I was told we were part Cherokee when I was in my 20s.
-It wasn't until my 30s though, when Cherokee "coincidences" started cropping up all over the place, that I gave much thought to it.
-That's why I like the Diane Glancy quote (above) so much.
+It was not until my 30s though, when Cherokee "coincidences" started cropping up all over the place, that I gave much thought to it.
+That is why I like the Diane Glancy quote (above) so much.

 Tenacious is a good word for describing the Cherokee, as it is for most Indian peoples.
 Other words which come to mind for the Cherokee are persevering, adaptable, and survivors.
 The Cherokee story is pretty incredible.
-I'm glad it has become a significant part of my journey.
+I am glad it has become a significant part of my journey.
+I usually refer to Cherokee Bill's Teaching & Trade Center (the legally filed name) by its two parts, Cherokee Bill's Teaching Center and Cherokee Bill's Trade Center, or just CBTC which covers either, or both.
 Cherokee Bill's Trade Center is indeed an actual small gift shop located at 417 South Bridge Street in Grand Ledge.
 But, it is more than just a place to buy "stuff."
-It is primarily a place to learn about the history, heritage, creativity, and spirituality of the Cherokees, and other "First Nations."
-It is a place to find "respect" and "tolerance" and "truth."
+Both are primarily here to teach about the history, heritage, creativity, and spirituality of the Cherokees, and other "First Nations."
+CBTC is a place to find "respect" and "tolerance" and "truth."
 Some of this story, as much as I can, I shall share in these pages as well.

 CBTC Mission Statement